Aeonoi/zcfan/README.md

 below the trip temperature for the current fan state.
 This can be tuned with the config parameter `temp_hysteresis`.

-To override these defaults, you can place a file at `/etc/zcfan.conf` with updated trip temperatures in degrees celsius and/or fan levels.
+To override these defaults, you can override the file at `/etc/zcfan.conf` with updated trip temperatures in degrees celsius and/or fan levels.
 As an example:

-    max_temp 85
+    max_temp 90
     med_2_temp 80
     med_1_temp 70
     low_temp 55